ChickenProp/chickenprop.github.com/drafts/cliffs-notes-pttlos-part-2.md

 Secondly, we can find plausibilities *in terms of others*, but we have no way to get started with a problem by assigning plausibilities based on the background knowledge.

-We begin to solve the second problem as follows: suppose we have propositions `$A_1 \ldots A_n$` which are mutually exclusive and exhaustive given background knowledge $B$.
+We begin to solve the second problem as follows: suppose we have propositions `$A_1, \ldots, A_n$` which are mutually exclusive and exhaustive given background knowledge $B$.
 That is, precisely one of the `$A_i$` must be true.
 It follows easily that

     $$ p(A_1 + \ldots + A_n|B) = \sum_{i=1}^n p(A_i|B) = 1. $$